enonic/old-xp-doc/doc/developer/apps/basics/project.rst

   Public folder for external CSS, JavaScript and static images.

 site/content-types/
   Content schemas-types are placed here.
-Used to create structured content.
+Used to create structured content (see :ref:`content-domain-content-types`).

 site/mixins/
   Mixin schema-types are placed here.
-A mixin can be used to add fields to a content-type.
+A mixin can be used to add fields to a content-type (see :ref:`content-domain-mixins`).

 site/relationship-types/
   Relationship-types are placed here.
-They are used to form relations between contents.
+They are used to form relations between contents (see :ref:`content-domain-relationship-types`).